tardipede/teasel_phytotelmata_metabarcoding/README.md

 ## How to run
 The intermediate files and the analysis results are already present in this repository, however if you wish to re-run the analysis clone this repository on your computer and delete all the intermediate and results files inside their folders.

-Download the fast.gz files with the reads from NCBI SRA (Bioproject PRJNA1177995 - they are quite heavy so they are excluded from this Github repository).
+1 - Download the fast.gz files with the reads from NCBI SRA (Bioproject PRJNA1177995 - they are quite heavy so they are excluded from this Github repository).

-You need conda/mamba installed.
+2 - Download the SILVA r138 training set downloaded from: http://www2.decipher.codes/Classification/TrainingSets/SILVA_SSU_r138_2019.RData, move it to the *databases* folder and rename it as SILVA_SSU_r138.rds

-First create and activate a conda environment, in your bash shell type:
+3 - Create and activate a conda environment (You need conda/mamba installed in your system), in your bash shell type:
 ```
 mamba env create -f environment.yml
 conda activate DP_metabar
 ```

-Then make all the scripts exectuable and run them:
+4 - Then make all the scripts exectuable and run them:
 ```
 chmod +x code/*
 bash code/000_run_all.bash